Alaskan musher Ryan Redington wins Beargrease Marathon

 GRAND PORTAGE, Minn.
 (AP) — Alaskan musher Ryan Redington has won the John Beargrease Sled Dog Marathon in northeastern Minnesota for the second time in three years.

-Redington and his huskies spent more than 29 hours on the nearly 300-mile trail along lake Superior before arriving in Grand Portage late Tuesday afternoon.
+Redington and his huskies spent more than 29 hours on the nearly 300-mile (483 kilometers) trail along Lake Superior before arriving in Grand Portage late Tuesday afternoon.

 The Star Tribune says Redington comes from a family of dog mushers.
 He won the Beargrease marathon in 2018 and has run numerous other races, including Alaska’s famous Iditarod, which his grandfather founded.